sandeshghadage/Google_Keep_Clone/README.md

 # Google Keep Clone

-This project is a Google Keep clone built with React, MongoDB, and Firebase for authentication.
+This project is a Google Keep clone built with React, MongoDB, express and Firebase for authentication.
 It allows users to create, update, and delete notes, as well as authenticate using Firebase authentication.

 ## Features